sleddog/methods-spring-2020/problems/kattis/R2/Python/tyrado/README.md

  https://code.visualstudio.com/
  When you download visual studio code make sure you also download all of the python packages to do that There are bars on the side there is an extention tab look for them.
 I had to completly redo my function because writing a test code for it was a night mare.
 So in my code i made sure that it checked the input was a integer before it errors out.
-My unit test test3.py doesnt work but it should later.
+My unit test test.py doesnt work for some reason if I cant get it to work I might just go back to my hello world.
+The waymy unit test works is it give the input for i and j and then the calulations should output my expected output.